Hapag-Lloyd/Workflow-Templates/README.md

 2. Workflows with `this_` prefix are used for this repository only.
 3. Workflows with `default_` prefix are added to every new repository.
 Otherwise, use the correct prefix for the project type.

-The script to set up the workflows for new repositories is `update-workflows.sh`.
+The script to set up the workflows for new repositories is `./update_workflows.sh`.
 It copies the necessary files to the new repository.
 It starts with the default workflows and adds the specific ones based on the project type.
 In case of a filename clash, the specific template overwrites the default one (exception: `.gitignore` These files are concatenated).